 The fuchsia bracer was made from the fuchsia fabric using the length of my forearm and the width of my arm.

 For the 3 leather bands I used the same steps as the other plain black faux leather fabric pieces.
 This time using my thigh and upper arm measurements.
 You want to make these tight so they stay up.
 COSPLAY PRO TIP: You can also keep accessories similar to these from slipping down by using fashion tape.

 Lastly, the thigh highs I got on Amazon.

 I used Kinpatsu’s Jinx wig styling tutorial on a Arda Suzi wig in ‘Electric Blue’ ($84).

 I really want to update this post at some point with a video makeup tutorial, but I don’t have the right set up right now to do so.
 So here is a written step by step until then.

-I started off with my contacts they are the EOS Dolly Eye Pink contacts from Pinkyparadise.
+Jinx has these beautiful pink eyes and are maybe my favorite of this whole makeup look.
+I started off with the contacts they are the EOS Dolly Eye Pink contacts from Pinkyparadise.
 COSPLAY PRO TIP: Put your contacts on BEFORE your makeup.
 If you put them on after your makeup you can get makeup and other harmful debris on the contact; leaving you vulnerable to eye irritation, cornea cuts, and even blindness.
-After the contacts are in, I began my pre makeup routine, which is unique to everyone.
+After the contacts are in, I began prepping my face.

 I primed my eyes using the Urban Decay Primer Potion ($24).
 To create a plum smokey eye I used the Huda Beauty Mauve Obsessions Palette ($27), I used the 3 dark corner shades and added a black from another palette.
 For my lashes I used my go to natural looking falsies by Sephora Collection in the style ‘Plume’ ($18).